A better way to convert text to a smart object in Photoshop

 Filters applied to smart objects become editable smart filters.

-But what we’re more interested in here is that the text itself is also still editable, even with the filter applied.
+But what we’re more interested in here is that the text itself remains editable, even with the filter applied.

 Double-clicking on the smart filter’s thumbnail.